The Portfolio Surgeon

 Where this shows up in practice

-It is also why our case studies focus on failure modes rather than marketing outcomes.
+It is also why the case studies focus on failure modes rather than marketing outcomes.